 While this didn’t used to be possible, it’s now possible to top off a free night certificate with up to 15,000 additional points.
 This means:

 - A 35,000 point free night certificate can be redeemed at a property costing up to 50,000 points

 - A 50,000 point free night certificate can be redeemed at a property costing up to 65,000 points

 - An 85,000 point free night certificate can be redeemed at a property costing up to 100,000 points

 The anniversary free night awards offered by several co-branded Marriott credit cards can be an excellent value, in my opinion.
 This is a great additional perk if you have a Marriott credit card anyway, though it can also be a reason to get one of these cards, given just how much value you can get redeeming these.

 I consistently redeem free night awards at hotels that would cost $250+ per night, and in some cases even significantly more than that.
-These certificates now have even more flexibility, as you can supplement them with up to 15,000 points to redeem at even more expensive properties.
+These certificates have lots of flexibility nowadays, as you can supplement them with up to 15,000 points to redeem at even more expensive properties.

 What has your experience been with redeeming Marriott free night certificates?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees), and Marriott Bonvoy Business® American Express® Card (Rates & Fees).
+These include: Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees), Marriott Bonvoy Bevy™ American Express® Card (Rates & Fees), and Marriott Bonvoy Business® American Express® Card (Rates & Fees).